Dovias/resumed/README.md

 # resumed
-Multi-page, i18n-friendly resume template, built with configurability in mind
+Multi-page, i18n-friendly resume template, built with configurability in mind.

+# Disclaimer ⚠️
+This project is currently in early development phase.
+Expect breaking changes!